Valentine's Day Chocolate, Candy and Sweet Gifts

-There's just about a week left to get your Valentine a gift they won't forget.
+There's less than a week left to get your Valentine a gift they won't forget.
 And while there are many ways to show someone you love how much you appreciate them, for Valentine's Day, you can't go wrong with chocolate and candy.

 Of course, you can spoil your loved one with fancy jewelry or a gorgeous bouquet of flowers, but we all know sweet treats and Valentine's Day go hand-in-hand.
 And with the romantic holiday right around the corner, it's definitely time to shop for Valentine's Day gifts -- if you want them to be delivered in time for February 14th.